All images copyright Todd Vorenkamp. All rights reserved.

 Now a formally trained photographer and artist, I enjoy engaging in self-generated photography projects that allow me to capture the beauty of the man-made world that surrounds us.

-When not photographing, I work as a Senior Creative Content Writer at B&H Photo in New York City.
+When not photographing, I work as a Senior Creative Content Writer at B&H Photo in New York City, an adujunct instructor of photography at Dakota College at Bottineau, and as a photography course developer for Academy of Art University.